jranjan/labs-technology-bytes/micro-services/microservice.md

 # 12-factor apps

-It is very important to understand 'difference between microservice and webapp' before we proceed.
+Web applications has beeon one of precursor of micro-service.
+There is a lot of commonality between webapp and microservice in terms if not same.
+At the same time, it very important to understand that microservice is not necessarily a web application.

+> #Context
-OpenStack was competitor of AWS.
+> OpenStack was competitor of AWS.
 Same with Heroku and Cloud Foundary.
 Web app is designed to face world wide web but not microservice.
-Web app W1 wants to talks to web app W2.
-In this case, W1 has to travel north-south traffic and go to wwb and come back  to W2 even if they are deployed in same environment.
+> Web app W1 wants to talks to web app W2.
+In this case, W1 has to travel north-south traffic and go to wwb and come back  to W2 even
+> if they are deployed in same environment.

 12-factor app is meant for web app but everything is not meant for micro-service.
 By webapp, we mean by Heroku app here.
 Do not read the difference as hard difference between but as a subtle variation or flexibility in case of microservice (like CaaS) as every